-Montana is one of the districts with relatively low incomes and quality of life.
-Trends in the labor market are unfavorable.
-The low education of the workforce remains a challenge.
-Investment activity in the district is relatively low.
-The density of the road and rail networks remains lower than the national average.
-The average level of local taxes in the municipalities of the district is the second lowest in the country.
-The local administrations’ self-assessments on the development of e-government and the provision of administrative one-stop-shop services are significantly below the national average.
+Montana is among the districts with relatively low incomes and quality of life.
+Employment and unemployment are growing simultaneously while remaining significantly more unfavorable than the national average.
+Investment and business activity in the district is relatively low.
+The density of the road and rail network remains lower than the national average.
+The average level of local taxes in the municipalities of the district is the lowest in the country.
+The share of own revenues in the municipalities’total revenues is extremely limited.

-The continuing tendency towards population ageing in the whole of Bulgaria remains particularly conspicuous in Montana district.
-Students’ results are relatively low.
-The number of beds in local general hospitals has been increasing and remains significantly higher than the national average.
-The district has recorded the highest number of registered crimes against the person and property in the country over the last two years.
+The continuing tendency towards population aging in the whole of Bulgaria is particularly conspicuous in Montana district.
+Students’ results are low.
+Access to GPs is relatively good.
+The number of beds in the local general hospitals remains significantly higher than the national average.
+The crime rate is relatively high.
 The amount of household waste in the district is low, and its management is good.
-Cultural life in the Montana region is among the least intense in the country.
+Cultural life and tourism in Montana district are among the least active in the country.

 Download reports from preivious years: